Seirdy/seirdy.one/content/privacy.md

 The following describes information I _avoid receiving_ when serving Web content, as well as information I prevent users from _accidentally transmitting_ to third parties.

-No Web content governed by these policies makes any connections to parties that are not governed by this Privacy Policy.
+No Web content governed by these policies makes any connections to parties that are not governed by this Privacy Policy, when rendered in a standards-compliant browser.

 By default, web browsers may share pages a user visits with third parties by loading third-party content (e.g. hotlinked images, third-party frames, etc).
 I have disabled this behavior with a `Content-Security-Policy` HTTP header that forbids all third-party content.